encode/httpx/docs/advanced.md

 will provide cookie persistence, and allows you to apply configuration across all outgoing requests.

-A Client instance is equivalent to a Session instance of `requests`.
+A Client instance is equivalent to a Session instance in `requests`.

 ```python
 >>> client = httpx.Client()